TomatenKuchenDEV/docs/docs/sync.md

 ---
-title: Log & ban sync
+title: Syncing logs & bans
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
 This page helps you with the log and ban sync feature.
 ---